Park City: Two Sparkling Resorts & Greatest Snow on Earth

 The smiles are perhaps broader than usual because these passengers are skiers and boarders en route to the ski resorts of the Park City area, and they know that once they have collected their baggage, the resort shuttle will have them conveniently pulling into resort just 35 minutes later.

-An historic mining town and three sparkling ski resorts
+An historic mining town and two sparkling ski resorts

 Within living memory Park City was one of Utah’s mining success stories, having popped up virtually overnight in 1884 when silver was found and mining continued until the 1960’s when commercially viable silver finally ran out.
 Today’s skiers and boarders may spare a thought for the punishingly hard graft that created a labyrinth of subterranean mine shafts and tunnels beneath the very trails where they now play.

-And what a place to play – Park City consists of three sparkling resorts; Park City Mountain Resort, Deer Valley and Canyons.
+And what a place to play – Park City consists of two sparkling resorts; Park City Mountain Resort and Deer Valley.
 Between them they boast 58 lifts, 426 named runs (including bowls and terrain parks) and over 9,600 skiable acres of what Utah has trademarked as the ‘Greatest Snow on Earth’.
 Why is the greatest?
 It’s light, it’s fluffy and it falls abundantly and conveniently during ski season – an average of almost 900 cm each winter.
 Little wonder then that 22 events were held in Park City during the 2002 Winter Olympics.

 Deer Valley